-Caution Leaving out column names is rather dangerous, because your INSERT statement may become invalid after nondestructive table reorganizations (such as changing the column order).
+Caution Leaving out column names is rather dangerous, because your INSERT statement may become invalid after nondestructive table modifications, such as adding columns.
 Column names also improve the readability of your SQL statements.

 In the VALUES clause, you can specify a comma-separated list of literals or an expression.
 You can use the reserved word NULL to specify a null value for a specific column.
 You can also specify the reserved word DEFAULT to instruct the Oracle DBMS to insert the default value associated with the corresponding column.
 These default values are part of the table definition, stored in the data dictionary.
 If you don't specify a value for a specific column in your INSERT statement, there are two possibilities: